-My dental veneers are thin ceramic shells, similar to very thin contact lenses that are applied to the outer surface of the tooth so as to mask imperfections related to color, shape or position.
+My dental veneers are thin ceramic shells, similar to very thin contact lenses that are applied to the outer surface of the tooth so as to mask imperfections related to colour, shape or position.
 My Dental Veneers are usually applied without Anesthesia, without touching the Tooth and in just 2 Appointment.

 My dental veneers are exclusively handcrafted and have a thickness that can vary from 0.1mm to 0.5mm.
 They are manually painted one by one in order to replicate the same translucencies, transparencies and characteristics of a natural tooth.
 They are made through the use of a platinum leaf, the only material that can support the firing of ceramics at very high temperatures and guarantees maximum fracture resistance, as well as the possibility of reaching such thin thicknesses.